HyperTag/documentation/src/content/cloud-destinations/mixpanel.md

 - Cookies

-  - `Add Cross Subdomain Cookie` - Allows Mixpanel cookiec to be read across all subdomains.
+  - `Add Cross Subdomain Cookie` - Allows Mixpanel cookie to be read across all subdomains.
   - `Secure Cookie` - This marks the Mixpanel cookie as `secure`, meaning that this cookie will only be transmitted over https.
   - `Persistence Cookie` - This allows the Mixpanel cookie to persist between two separate pages of your application.